Toronto Metropolitan University: Notable people

 Several individuals are associated with the university either as alumni or members of its administration or faculty.
 As of 2017, there were nearly 170,000 Toronto Metropolitan University alumni worldwide.
 All graduates of the university are members of the University Alumni Association.
 Alumni and faculty of the university have received a number of academic awards, such as the Commonwealth Scholarship and the Gates Cambridge Scholarship.

 Alumni of Toronto Metropolitan University have assumed notable roles in a wide range of fields and specialties.
 Alumni that were in prominent positions in business includes Patrick Dovigi, founder and CEO of GFL Environmental; Tony Gagliano, chairman and CEO of St. Joseph Communications; John Galt, president and CEO of Husky Injection Molding Systems; Isadore Sharp, founder and chairman of Four Seasons Hotels and Resorts; and Klaus Woerner, founder and CEO of ATS Automation Tooling Systems.
-A number of alumni have also found success in the arts, including Ellen Wong, Nina Dobrev, Daniel Louis, Mena Massoud,Rebecca Liddiard, HAUI, Eric McCormack, Hannah Simone, Nia Vardalos, and Jacqueline MacInnes Wood.
+A number of alumni have also found success in the arts, including Ellen Wong, Nina Dobrev, Daniel Louis, Mena Massoud,Rebecca Liddiard, HAUI, Eric McCormack, Hannah Simone, Nia Vardalos, Jacqueline MacInnes Wood, and Rob Gonsalves.
 Notable alumni in the literary arts includes Louise Penny and Robert J. Sawyer.
 Amira Abdelrasoul, a chemical engineer, was also a doctoral student at the university.
+Notable graduates in journalism include Michelle Shephard Robyn Doolittle and Brian Stewart.
 Another notable alumnus is Don Andrews, white supremacist and perennial candidate for Mayor of Toronto.

 A number of notable individuals have also served as a part of the university's administration or as a member of its faculty.
 Notable lecturers and professors include David Crombie, the Secretary of State for Canada; and Jack Layton, the former leader of the official opposition in Canada.

 Stuart McLean, a Canadian radio broadcaster, humorist, monologist, and author was a professor of journalism from 1984 until 2004.

 G. Raymond Chang, the chairman and president of CI Financial, also served as the chancellor of the university from 2006 to 2012.